My Account

 Germany

 It developed from a Roman military camp and is one of the oldest cities in Germany.
 It has been a bishop’s seat since the 7th century.
 And it is not without reason that the cathedral dominates the city of Speyer and is considered the largest Romanesque church building par excellence.
-134 metres long, 37 metres wide, protected by UNESCO.
+At 134 meters long and 37 meters wide, it is protected by UNESCO.
 Right next door is the Episcopal Palace.
 In the Middle Ages, Speyer also had one of the most important Jewish communities of the time.
 The former Judenhof is now a museum.
-The fact that people in Speyer also enjoy life is evident in wine taverns, cosy pubs and, of course, at the “Brezelfest”, the largest festival on the Upper Rhine, which takes place every year in July.
-Anyone who sins here as a citizen of faith in the city can absolve himself of his guilt immediately afterwards at confession.
+The fact that people in Speyer also enjoy life is evident in wine taverns, cozy pubs and, of course, at the “Brezelfest”, the largest festival on the Upper Rhine, which takes place every year in July.
+Anyone who sins here as a citizen of faith in the city can absolve himself of his guilt immediately afterward at confession.
 After all, there are plenty of churches in Speyer.

 Rotterdam